Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 ---

-#### Heavy Armor Master
+#### Heavy Armour Master
 *4th-level Feat*

-**Prerequisite:** Strength 13+; Heavy armor proficiency
+**Prerequisite:** Strength 13+; Heavy armour proficiency
 **Repeatable:** No

-You can use your armor to deflect strikes that would kill others.
+You can use your armour to deflect strikes that would kill others.
 You gain the following benefits:

 - **Ability Score Increase**